 Researchers from a variety of backgrounds can gain formal status as TSRC Fellows, to benefit from collaboration, advice, and support from the Centre's academics and staff.

-We offer fellowships to researchers from a variety of backgrounds – from academics in honorary or active associate capacities, to independent researchers, third sector practitioners, and policy-makers.
+We have established fellowships with researchers from a variety of backgrounds – from academics in honorary or active associate capacities, to independent researchers, third sector practitioners, and policy-makers.

 Akwugo Emejulu – Honorary Fellow